aptech/docs/docs/tsmt/plotirf.rst

 ------
 .. function:: plotIRF(sOut [, rirf])

-    :param sOut: An instance of the :class:`svarOut` structure containing the results from the :proc:`svarFit` estimation procedure.
+    :param sOut: An instance of the :class:`svarOut` structure containing the results from the :func:`svarFit` estimation procedure.
     :type sOut: struct

     :param rirf: Optional, an indicator variable, set to 1 to specify that restricted irfs should be plotted.